qaisjp/comm2-report/chapters/30-impl/2000-auth-api.md

 # API Design {#sec:design-api}

-Progressive web applications are typically built by building an API separately to the frontend.

-Our progressive webapp uses its own _public_ API (rooted at `/v1/`) wherever possible (this is known as "dogfooding"), but we predict that certain pages may take a while to load if multiple requests are involved.
+Our web application uses its own _public_ API (rooted at `/v1/`) wherever possible (this is known as "dogfooding"), but we predict that certain pages may take a while to load if multiple requests are involved.
 One example of such a page would be a user's profile, where one request would be `/v1/users?username=qaisjp&exact=1` to find the user by username and get their user information and then `/v1/users/1/resources` to list their resources.